 The Bose Smart Soundbar 900 with Speakers + Bass Module is better than the Sonos Beam (Gen 2) for most uses.
 The Bose is a 5.1.2 setup with a dedicated sub and satellites.
 It can reproduce a more extended low-bass, and it gets louder.
 Its soundstage and surround performances are better, and there are even more wireless playback options to choose from.
 However, the Sonos' small, compact design may be preferable for users without a lot of space in their setup.

-The LG SN9YG is better than the Sonos Beam (Gen 2).
-The LG is a 5.1.2 setup with a dedicated subwoofer that can reproduce a more extended low-bass.
-It has less compression at max volume, and there are more sound enhancement features available.
-However, the Sonos is still a solid choice for listeners who want a small, standalone setup.
-It's better built with better soundstage, center, and surround performances.
+The Klipsch Cinema 800 is better for mixed usage than the Sonos Beam (Gen 2).
+The Klipsch is a 3.1 setup with a dedicated subwoofer that can reproduce a more extended low-bass.
+It also gets louder with less compression at max volume.
+However, if you prefer a smaller standalone bar, the Sonos is still a great choice.
+It's a better-built 5.0 setup with better soundstage, surround, and Atmos performances.

 The Sonos Beam (Gen 2) is better than the Bowers & Wilkins Formation Bar.
 The Sonos is a 5.0 setup with Dolby Atmos support.
 It has better soundstage and surround performances, and there are more sound enhancement features available such as room correction.
 Also, unlike the Bowers & Wilkins, it has HDMI connections.

 Depending on your listening habits, you may prefer either the Sonos Beam (Gen 2) or the LG SPD7Y.
 The Sonos is a small, compact bar with a 5.0 setup.
-It has better soundstage and surround performances, as well as built-in voice assistant support.
+It has better soundstage and surround performances and built-in voice assistant support.
 If you have a little more room in your space, the LG is still a decently versatile choice.
 It comes with a dedicated sub, and it reproduces more bass.

 The Sonos Beam (Gen 2) is better than the Samsung HW-A550.
 The Sonos is a small, compact soundbar with a standalone design.
 Unlike the Samsung, it supports Dolby Atmos content.
 It also has better soundstage, center, and surround performances.
 That said, the Samsung's dedicated subwoofer can reproduce a slightly more extended low-bass.